computational-cell-analytics/micro-sam/finetuning/README.md

                                 -s /path/to/save/checkpoints
                                 --export_path /path/to/save/exported/model.pth
 ```
-The arguments `-i`, `-m`, `-s` and `--export_path`specify where the input dataset (LIVECell) is stored, which Segment Anything model to finetune, where the checkpoints and logs for the finetuned models will be stored, and
+The arguments `-i`, `-m`, `-s` and `--export_path`specify where the input dataset (LIVECell) is stored, which Segment Anything model to finetune, where the checkpoints and logs for the finetuned models will be stored, and the exported model for making use of the annotator tool, respectively.

 **Inference**